 Preventing Early Childhood Dental Problems

 Are you doing enough to protect your child from the most common pediatric dental problems?
-An Arlington Kids Dentist weighs in on preventing early childhood dental problems.
+Our Arlington Kids Dentist weighs in on preventing early childhood dental problems.

 Children are at risk for a number of dental problems, even before their first tooth!
 Problems that can affect growth and development, speech, eating ability, and development of self confidence.
 Your favorite pediatric dentist in Arlington encourages teamwork and education at dental visits so that parents are aware of dental problems that can be seen during early childhood.